-Yet it’s hard to find current data driven research on how many hashtags are best on Instagram., A lone study from SocialFresh in 2014 found that 7 hashtags generated the most engagement:
+Yet it’s hard to find current data-driven research on how many hashtags are best on Instagram.
+A study from SocialFresh in 2014 found that 7 hashtags generated the most engagement:

 TrackMaven found that 9 hashtags on Instagram was the most ideal number to get engagement:

 While a study by Klear recommends just 2 hashtags on Instagram:

 There is obviously a need for some updated data on how many hashtags to use on Instagram.
 And it needs to be data gathered from real business pages, not just scraping Instagram and including outliers like the Kardashians!

 I’ll use the following 4 Instagram accounts to methodically post with a varying number of hashtags.